avarghesein/WhiteStat/README.md

 ## Extending DarkStat !

-While I came across [“DarkStat”](https://github.com/TomMichel/darkstat), I thought to extend the same, as it is much leaner (the entire source is in raw C, even the minimal HTTP Server built in) compared to other tools and with high performance.
+[“DarkStat”](https://github.com/TomMichel/darkstat) seems to be the obvious choice, and I've tried to extend the same, as it is much leaner (the entire source is in raw C, even the minimal HTTP Server built in) compared to other tools and with high performance.
 However It does not provide a daily statistics, and probably a friendlier way of configuring and listing my devices (used IP’s instead of Host Name) in the Network.
 But that’s just fine, and that’s why “WhiteStat”

 ## Tools Used